AU-ExoMars/PCOT/mkdocs/docs/devguide/guppy.md

 Datum.k(0.2,0.01) * Datum(Datum.IMG,myImageCube).sin() + Datum.k(0.3)
 ```

-## The `Value` class
+## The Value class

-As mentioned above, numeric values and arrays are stored using the Value class,
+As mentioned above, numeric values and arrays are stored using the [`Value` class](/devguide/values),
 and occasionally it may be necessary to work at this level.
 It is also useful to understand
 some of the extra work that is done here in addition to the "raw" uncertainty
 calculations which are mentioned in the final section.

-Binary operators on Value objects will work, as well as the negation and inversion
+Binary operators on Value objects are supported, as well as the negation and inversion
 unary operators ("-" and "~" respectively).
 However, both sides of the operator must be Values - if you want to work on
 different types you must wrap them in Datum, as described above.
 The Datum class will convert ImageCubes into Value
 objects internally and operate on those.